Ryan Johansson

-Ryan Nils Johansson (born 15 February 2001) is a professional footballer who plays as a midfielder for German club SV Wehen Wiesbaden.
+Ryan Nils Johansson (born 15 February 2001) is a professional footballer who plays as a midfielder for German club Preußen Münster.
 Born in Luxembourg, he has represented Luxembourg, Sweden and the Republic of Ireland at youth international level.

 Club career

 Johansson is a former youth academy player of his hometown club Racing-Union.
 He subsequently moved to Metz and joined Bayern Munich later.
-He was an unused substitute in Bayern Munich's 2–0 defeat against Borussia Dortmund in 2019 DFL-Supercup.
+He was an unused substitute in Bayern Munich's 2–0 defeat to Borussia Dortmund in the 2019 DFL-Supercup.

 On 22 January 2020, Johansson joined Spanish club Sevilla on a contract until June 2026.
 On 13 August 2021, he joined Eredivisie club Fortuna Sittard on a season long loan deal.
-He made his professional debut for the club on 2 October 2021 in a 3–1 league defeat against NEC.
+He made his professional debut for the club on 2 October 2021 in a 3–1 league defeat to NEC.

 On 30 August 2023, Johansson signed with SC Freiburg II in the 3.
 Liga.
-He scored his first goal for the club on 16 September 2023, in a 2–0 away win against Arminia Bielefeld at the Bielefelder Alm.
+He scored his first goal for the team on 16 September 2023, in a 2–0 away win against Arminia Bielefeld.

-On 8 July 2024, Johansson signed with SV Wehen Wiesbaden in 3.
-Liga.
+On 8 July 2024, Johansson joined SV Wehen Wiesbaden.
+In June 2026, he joined Preußen Münster.